 Please give us a rating and comment below.
 We love hearing from you!

 Shrimp Scampi Pasta

-- 1 lb thin spaghetti, or gluten-free spaghetti
+- 1 lb spaghetti, thin style, or gluten-free spaghetti

 - 4 TB salted butter, melted